chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 ## Introduction

-Screen locks often bring about problems of decreasing efficiency since we might need to deal with complicated passwords as accessing our cellphones.
+Screen locks often bring about problems about decreasing efficiency, since we might need to deal with complicated passwords as accessing our cellphones.
 According to a survey conducted by Apple in 2016, users open their mobile phone about 80 times per day on average.
-The overhead caused by unlocking is pretty heavy.
-This project aims to minimize the time of unlocking and activate applications on smart phones.
-Three analyses of using habits was conducted.
-We designed an one-step-way method of "unlocking and activating apps" to reduce the overheade to select applications on the main page.
-Also, this concept is applicable, and whatever it is pattern lock, fingerprint or face recognition locks can be applied to this setting.
-The following experiments will be conducted on android smart phones, and we will discuss the experimental results and subject's behavior in detail in the following sections.
+The overhead caused by unlocking is undesirable, and as a result, this project aims to minimize the unlocking time and design a faster approach to activate applications on smart phones.
+We conducted three analyses of user's habits and came upon an one-step-way method that people could unlock and activate apps on the main page without extra accessing and loading time.
+Also, this concept is applicable.
+Cellphones with a pattern lock, a fingerprint lock or a face recognition lock can be applied to this setting.
+We conducted the following experiments on android smart phones.
+Detailed discussion about the experimental results and subject's behavior is shown below.

 ## Method